Academic structure of the Australian National University: ANU College of Business and Economics

-ANU College of Engineering and Computer Science
+ANU College of Engineering, Computing & Cybernetics

-The ANU College of Engineering and Computer Science is divided into two Research Schools; the Research School of Computer Science and the Research School of Engineering.
-ANU is home to the National Computational Infrastructure National Facility and was a co-founder of NICTA, which was the main information and communications technology research centre in Australia until 2016.
+The ANU College of Engineering, Computing & Cybernetics is divided into three Schools; School of Engineering, School of Computing and School of Cybernetics.
+ANU is home to the National Computational Infrastructure and was a co-founder of NICTA, which was the main information and communications technology research centre in Australia until 2016.
 At that stage NICTA was merged with CSIRO to form Data 61, a Research Business Unit.

-ANU College of Law
+ANU College of Law, Governance & Policy

-The ANU College of Law, established in 1960, conducts legal research and teaching, with centres dedicated to commercial law, international law, public law and environmental law.
-It is the 7th oldest of Australia's 36 law schools.
+The ANU College of Law, Governance and Policy, established in 2025.
+The College incorporates the ANU Law School, the Crawford School of Public Policy, the School of Regulation and Global Governance (RegNet), and the National Centre for Epidemiology and Population Health (NCEPH), creating a dynamic environment for interdisciplinary collaboration and innovative approaches to key challenges to enact meaningful and sustainable change.